stacymcauliffe/patternfly-org/packages/patternfly-4/content/get-started/getstarted-dev.md

 Follow the steps outlined in the [React seed README](https://github.com/patternfly/patternfly-react-seed#quick-start) to install.

 ### Installing and configuring PatternFly React
-Using npm, run the following commands to install:
+Using npm, run the following command to install:
 ```
 npm install @patternfly/react-core --save
 ```

 **OR**

-Using yarn, run the following commands to install:
+Using yarn, run the following command to install:
 ```
 yarn add @patternfly/react-core
 ```